-As the tenant, you must give two months notice.
+As a tenant you have two months notice.
 You can give notice to either the 15th or the last day of each month.
-You give notice to terminate your tenancy on My pages.
+You terminate your tenancy agreement on My pages.

 You may do so if you fulfil the necessary requirements.
-You can find more information on tenancy transfer rules under My agreement on My pages.
+You can find more information on tenancy transfer requirements under My agreement on My pages.

-You start by registering a fault via Fault reporting/Pest control on My pages.
-Your house caretaker will then contact you to decide a date and time.
+You register your fault via Fault reporting/Pest control on My pages.
+Your House Caretaker will then contact you to decide a date and time.

 Please contact your House Caretaker to ask about the rules that apply to choice of colour and materials.